How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Introduction

-In this paper we adopt a method which is similar in spirit of \cite{Nissanke:2009kt}.
-In order to solve the problem of degeneracy, prior knowledge on SGRB is included into the posterior of parameters, which comes in the form of Fisher information matrix (FIM).
-We then calculate the resulting error of luminosity distance and investigate its influence on cosmology.
-The method is applied to simulated GW catalogues which are either detected by a single 3G detector (ET) or 3G detector network (ET + CE).
+Several recent studies have shown that information on SGRB signals may help break the degeneracy.
+The authors of~\cite{Fan:2017rkg} applied a Bayesian framework to 1,000 simulated joint detections by advanced LIGO and advanced Virgo to demonstrate that combined SGRB and GW observations could improve the estimations of progenitor distance and inclination angle.
+Besides, investigated in~\cite{Chen:2018omi} is the role of EM measurement in the analysis of GW data to improve the precision of luminosity distance, and hence that of the Hubble constant.
+This approach was tested on GW170817 and simulated events observed by the HLV and HLVJI networks.
+Another demonstration of the idea can be found in~\cite{Guidorzi:2017ogy}.
+Based on these pioneering studies, our research is dedicated to investigating how knowledge of SGRB affect the measurement of luminosity distance, and its further influence on cosmology, with both model-dependent and model-independent methods.

+In this paper, we adopt a method inspired by~\cite{Nissanke:2009kt,Fan:2017rkg,Chen:2018omi}.
+To solve the problem of degeneracy, we employ the propertie of SGRB in the form of a Gaussian prior on the inclination angle.
+The posterior distribution of parameters is then calculated using the Fisher information matrix (FIM).
+In the simplified regime where there is only one stationary interferometer, the FIM of luminosity distance and inclination can be analytically deduced, giving intuitive explanations to the problem of degeneracy and how it is broken by the prior.
+By varying the number of 3G GW detectors and the scale of prior, four catalogs of GW events are simulated to test the abovementioned pipeline of parameter estimation.

-We give a detailed description of our methods in Sec. \ref{Methodology}, including the detector response of proposed 3G detectors, the manipulations of FIM based on SGRB prior, and the settings of simulations.
-Presented in Sec. \ref{Results} is the error analysis based on simulated GW catalogues, followed by its application on cosmological models.
-The Concluding remarks are made in Sec. \ref{Conclusion}.
-Throughout this paper we assume $G = c = 1$.
+We give a detailed description of our methods in \cref{Methodology}, including the detector response of 3G GW detectors, the manipulations of FIM based on SGRB prior, and the settings of simulations.
+Presented in \cref{Results} is the error analysis of simulated GW catalogs, followed by the application of mock data to the $\Lambda$CDM model and Gaussian process (GP). {\revi We further study the effects of altering the form of prior and star formation rate (SFR) model in~\cref{sec:FurtherComparisons}.} The concluding remarks are given in \cref{Conclusion}.
+In this paper, we adopt the natural units $G = c = 1$.